Takigawashuangshui/AnomalyDetection/README.md

 By using Lightweight Student–Teacher + Autoencoder architecture for anomalies detection and Patch description networks (PDN) for feature extraction.
 The model enables a fast handling of anomalies with low error rate, making it a perfect choise for abnomaly detection in manufacturing industry.

+### Challenges
+1. Types and possible locations of defects are unknown --> Use Student–Teacher structure so that it perform well even trained only on normal images.

+2. Industrial settings requires strict runtime limits --> Reduce computational cost by drastically reducing depth for feature extractor, performing down-sampling early, and using light-weight S-T structure.

+3. Violations of logical constraints regarding the position, size, arrangement, etc. --> Use Autoencoder to detect logical anomalies.

 ## Results